atomo15/Gmail-to-Discord-Notifier/README.md

 - Open the [Google Apps Script dashboard](https://script.google.com/).
 - Create a new project and paste the contents of `script.gs`.
 - Configure the script properties (e.g., Discord webhook URLs, Gemini API key) in the script.

+3. **Google Sheets Setup**:

+- Create a new Google Sheet.
+- Add a cell (e.g., `A1`) to store the last processed timestamp.
+- Update the script with the Sheet ID and cell reference.

+4. **Set Up Triggers**:

+- In the Apps Script editor, go to "Triggers."
+- Add a time-driven trigger to run the script hourly.

+5. **Discord Webhook**:

+- In your Discord server, create webhooks for each target channel.
+- Copy the webhook URLs and add them to the script configuration.

+6. **Run the Script**:

+- Execute the script manually for the first run to process all emails.
+- Verify that notifications appear in Discord and the timestamp updates in Google Sheets.